royalmo/docker-networks/README.md

 case, we will use it to create multiple containers at once, and to connect them as we wish.

-### docker-compose commands
+### Basic commands 2

 The `docker-compose` command will work *only* if it's executed in a folder where a file named `docker-compose.yml` exists.
 We will not talk too much on what needs this file, but rather on how to use it.
+Here you have a continuation of the previous command list.

 - `docker-compose up [-d]` will build images and run all containers.
 Use `-d` if some containers are interactive.
 This way it will run in background and you